-Just a few blocks from La Rambla is El Raval, a gritty little neighborhood that’s home to many diverse types of people.
+Just a few blocks from the ultra-touristy area of La Rambla is El Raval, a gritty neighborhood that’s home to many diverse types of people.

 If you’re into exotic fruits and vegetables, it’s got quite a number of places that’ll help you out, and afterwards you can stop for a couple of cañas on the other “Rambla” – Rambla del Raval.

 Okay, okay, the word “rambla” just means “boulevard”, so if you’re fact-checking me, the main one is technically five ramblas in one, hence the fact that it’s sometimes called Las Ramblas in plural.
 There are several more ramblas around town, but if you just say La(s) Rambla(s), you probably mean the one that goes from Colon to Plaza Catalonia – the one that’s got Boquería Market on it.

 Other Raval attractions are the MACBA – the Museum of Contemporary Art (and the plaza outside which attracts a lot of skaters and miscellaneous young people) – and the Centre de Cultura Contemporània.

 The barrio is actually famous, locally, for the narcopisos – our “local” versions of crackhouses.
 And while those are definitely a problem for the neighbors, if you’re just walking around in the daytime you should be fine.